 The series will comprise four segments: two pedagogy webinars; two lightning rounds on the experience of scholars of color in the field; and two roundtables featuring research by scholars from underrepresented minorities and/or on racial minorities, concluding with a forum on the reception of the Black Lives Matter movement in our field.

 Spring 2021 sessions will take place on Fridays in February.
 For more information, please see https://www.ucis.pitt.edu/crees/race-in-focus

-New Directions in Research: Russian Literature in the 19th and 20th Centuries
+New Directions in Research: Race, Gender, and Indigeneity in the American Arctic and Siberia

 Center for East European and Russian/Eurasian Studies, University of Chicago